The Vista Press - Local news for San Diego North County

 Local View All →

-Organized by the Rotary Clubs of Escondido a clothing drive is set for January 7, 2017 at the Escondido City Hall from 8:00 am to 11:00 am.
-WHAT IS A STAND DOWN?
-Stand Down is a military term designating that a combat unit has temporarily moved out of the field and back to base camp […]Read More →
+Vista, CA — Solutions for Change, a community-based program in Vista, CA that solves homelessness for families and children, supports the nomination of Dr. Ben Carson for Secretary of the Department for Housing and Urban Development (HUD).
+“Dr. Carson is a friend of Solutions for Change,” said Cofounder and CEO Chris Megison.
+“He was the […]Read More →

-ArtBeat on Main Street to Close
+ArtBeat on Main Street Gallery Will Close Its Doors February 2, 2017

-Sad news.
-The building is in escrow and the new owner wants to gut the building and turn it into a restaurant.
-Having ArtBeat in downtown Vista is important and we hope we can find a new location in Historical Vista.
-We heard a rumor tonight that they may go into the Dura Paint location.Read More →
+Owner Kait Matthews Invites Old Friends and New to Stop By and Share the Vibe After four and one-half years of serving as a vibrant space for artists to explore and showcase their creativity, and for arts and entertainment aficionados and the entire cultural community to gather, ArtBeat on Main Street at 330 Main […]Read More →

 North County View All →